 - Wash the green peas and soak in enough water for about 6 to 7 hours.
 After soaking, drain the water and wash the peas again and keep aside.
-If you are fresh peas or frozen peas, you can skip the soaking, just wash them and keep aside.
+If you are fresh peas or frozen peas, you can skip the soaking.

 - Wash the tomatoes and chop in to small sized pieces, keep this aside separate from the green peas.

 - Heat oil in a pressure cooker and add mustard seeds.